 What Passing Candidates Do Differently

-They study all 5 domains equally: Specimen collection, pre-analytical, patient communication, safety/infection control, quality assurance.
+They study every content domain equally: Specimen collection, pre-analytical, patient communication, safety/infection control, quality assurance.
 No domain skipped.

 They understand the “why”: Not just “light blue before lavender” but “why does EDTA in needle contaminate citrate tube.”
 Clinical reasoning beats memorization.